sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Computer modern fonts in T1 and TS1 encodings
+Short desc    : Computer modern fonts in T1 and TS1 encodings
 URL          : http://tug.org/texlive/
-Лицензия     : ec
+License      : ec
-Описание     : The EC fonts are European Computer Modern Fonts, supporting the
+Descript     : The EC fonts are European Computer Modern Fonts, supporting the
              : complete LaTeX T1 encoding defined at the 1990 TUG conference
              : hold at Cork/Ireland.
 These fonts are intended to be stable
              : with no changes being made to the tfm files.
 The set also